Secrets (The Walking Dead): Plot

-After he inadvertently discovers the presence of walkers in the Greene barn, Maggie begs Glenn to keep it a secret.
+After Glenn inadvertently discovers the presence of walkers in the Greene barn, Maggie begs him to keep it a secret.
 Dale quickly notices Glenn's nervousness, and when he talks privately to Glenn, Glenn blurts out about the walkers as well as his knowledge that Lori Grimes is pregnant.
 Dale confronts Hershel about the walkers.
 Hershel believes they are still people, including his wife and stepson, and can be cured, and refuses to kill them after Dale explains the danger.

 Rick, Shane and T-Dog give gun training to Jimmy, Carl and the women on the farm.
 Shane takes Andrea aside to give her advanced training after seeing how good she is with a weapon, but she is unable to hit a moving target.
 Shane tries to encourage her to remember her dead sister, Amy, but this only causes Andrea to storm away.
 Meanwhile, Rick and Lori argue on what to do with Hershel's demand to leave the farm, now that Carl is healed.

 Andrea and Shane then go off to town after Shane finds a lead on the missing Sophia, but find it overrun by walkers.
 They escape after Andrea rediscovers her shooting abilities, and the two subsequently begin an affair.
 Dale senses something amiss and warns Shane to stay away from Andrea, as well as his suspicion of what happened to Otis while he and Shane went searching for medical supplies, and his contempt for Rick.
 Shane denies the accusations and threatens to shoot Dale should he make any more.

 Maggie and Glenn discuss the walker situation on the farm, with Maggie sharing the same attitude as her father Hershel.
 They go on another supply run at Lori's request, specifically looking for morning after pills.
 At the pharmacy, Maggie is attacked by a walker but Glenn intervenes and subdues it before it harms Maggie.
 Back on the farm, Maggie confronts Lori about being almost killed due to her request, and tells Glenn the rest of the group is using him as "walker bait".
 Glenn later tells Lori that she should tell Rick about her pregnancy soon.
 Lori contemplates the act of raising a child in this world, and decides to take the pills, but after a moment, runs away from their camp to immediately regurgitate them.
 Rick sees the pills and goes to find Lori, who admits she was in a relationship with Shane before Rick found them.
 Rick reveals he already knew about this.